MGCarta/oncovi/README.md

 2. Collects biological evidences from the implemented publicly available resources
 3. Provides a classification of oncogenicity based on the oncogenicity guidelines.

+More detailed information on the resources used by OncoVI and how the oncogenicity guidelines were implemented can be found in our pre-print [here](https://www.medrxiv.org/content/10.1101/2024.10.10.24315072v1).

 Workflow of OncoVI:
 ![alt text][logo]